 Why did I pick a B&Q Kitchen unit?

-Picking a new kitchen design can be stressful and expensive, as it can be a real minefield to those new to the world of buying a new kitchen.
+Picking a new kitchen design can be stressful and expensive, it can be a real minefield to those new to the world of buying a new kitchen.
 I visited a range of kitchen retailers from Ikea (online), HomeBase, Wickes and B&Q. In fact, the average price of a new kitchen installation in the UK costs around £5,000 to £6,000, according to mybulder.com.
 For me, B&Q had the biggest kitchen showroom area, making it easier to visualise what a kitchen unit could look like (for smaller spaces, like a flat), a competitive price (versus HomeBase and Ikea) plus a free planning meeting.

-At the top end, Kitchens can go up to £14,00, so it is important to work out your budget for both the units and the fitting.
+At the top end, Kitchen renovations can go up to £14,00, so it is important to work out your budget for both the units and the fitting.
 My budget all in was £3,500, including the new kitchen units and the installation, so I had to be extra frugal and spend time researching costs and finding an affordable price for a small kitchen space.

 Kitchen design measurements

 Before going to a free planning meeting with B&Q, it was important to bring measurements, I used a measuring tape in my kitchen to measure the width, length, height and diameter of all units I needed.
 It was important to get an accurate quote with B&Q and ensure the units would fit.
 It was also essential to include kitchen storage space for cutlery, food items and plates.